-But do you what all will be included in GMAT syllabus 2022?
+Do you know what will be included in the GMAT syllabus?
 What question you will be asked from which section?
 Don’t worry!
-This post will give you a brief about GMAT syllabus 2022.
-Continue reading this post to know everything you should know!
+This post will give you a brief about the GMAT syllabus.

 GMAT exam pattern comprises of: